JasonHyun/MiFoodTech/design/design-journey.md

 > Make a plan of when you will complete all parts of this assignment.
 > This plan is for your team.
 There is no required format.
 Format it so that it works for you!

-We have assigned all group members positions.
-We will send out a let us meet each every week.
-We will also meet with our clients once as week as they requested and communicate with them through email and slack.
-The team has decided to us facebook messenger as the primary form of communication, where everyone notifies group members if anything has been pushed to Git.

 Recruit user interviewees: 10/27 - 11/2
 Write user interview questions: 10/29